Duncan Jones: Career

+Jones visited the film set of Labyrinth while his father was filming, and worked for the Jim Henson Creature Shop afterwards.

 Jones was one of many cameramen at his father's widely televised 50th birthday party directed by Englishman Tim Pope at Madison Square Garden in 1997 and also at two BowieNet concerts at Roseland Ballroom in New York City in June 2000.
 He was also the in-game cinematics director for the political simulator Republic: The Revolution, as well as scripting elements of the game.

 Jones directed the 2006 campaign for the French Connection fashion label.
 The concept of 'Fashion vs Style' was to re-invigorate the brand and move it away from the former incarnation of FCUK, which style pundits believed had become tired and overused.
 The advert debuted in the week ending 20 February 2006 and featured two women (representing fashion and style) fighting and briefly kissing each other.
 The advertisement generated 127 complaints to the Advertising Standards Authority.

 Jones's first feature film, Moon, was nominated for seven British Independent Film Awards in 2009, and won two, Best British Independent Film, and the Douglas Hickox Award for Best British Director on their debut feature.
 It was also nominated for two BAFTA Awards at the 2010 ceremony, winning Jones the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer.
 The film has received 19 other nominations from film festivals and societies, including the BAFTA Carl Foreman Award.

 He directed the Summit Entertainment project Source Code, a science-fiction thriller from Vendome Pictures, which was produced by Mark Gordon.
 Source Code was released on DVD and Blu-ray on 26 July 2011 in the United States.

 Jones directed and co-wrote Warcraft, based on the video game series of the same name, which was released in the summer of 2016.
 His next film would return to the science fiction genre and be called Mute, starring Alexander Skarsgård and Paul Rudd.
 Jones had been developing the project for years and described it as a "spiritual sequel" to Moon, and was inspired by Ridley Scott's Blade Runner.
 The film, set in Berlin forty years in the future, follows a mute bartender investigating his lover's disappearance.
 The film was produced and released by Netflix, and became available to stream world-wide in February 2018.

 Through his social media, Jones announced in July 2018 that his next project would be a science fiction film, based on the 2000 AD Comics character Rogue Trooper.
 In July 2019 he told Entertainment Weekly, "The script is really looking pretty good now.
 It's getting to the point where we're going to have to start casting and making the thing."